MyParcelCOM/docs/content/api/resources/password-resets.md

 +++
 title = "Password Resets"
-description = "Functionality to create a new password for your account." weight = 7
+description = "Functionality to create a new password for your user." weight = 7
 +++